erikandersson96/portfolio-project-five/TESTING.md

 ### Lighthouse

-I have tested the website with `Chrome lighthouse dev tool` to test the website `performance`.
-I have tested this in a `incognito` window for better performance while testing.
-I got an average result of 95,5 for desktop and 86,75 for mobile devices.
-When I mean average I add up all numbers for `Performance, Accessibillity, Best Practices, SEO` and divide by 4.
+I have tested the website with `The chrome lighthouse dev tool` to test the website's `performance`.
+I have tested this in an `incognito` window for better performance while testing.
+I got an average result of 95,5 for desktops and 86,75 for mobile devices.
+When I mean average I add up all numbers for `Performance, Accessibility, Best Practices, SEO` and divide by 4.

 **Desktop:**